ChickenParts/qemu-ia64/docs/ia64-firmware-todo.md

 - ALAT/advanced load modeling is minimal; advanced load exceptions and NaT handling are not fully implemented (ld.a/chk.a paths in `target/ia64/translate.c` and `target/ia64/helper.c`).
+- RSE dirty/clean partition tracking is still incomplete; we avoid eager spills in lazy mode, but loadrs/flushrs semantics are not yet fully modeled.
 - EFI system table scanning is heuristic and may miss firmware layouts; verify search ranges for your Flash.fd and consider using firmware-provided pointers instead of wide scans (`target/ia64/helper.c:2046`).